ZanderDent/srf-ocr/README.md

 # SRF OCR Tool

-A Flask-based web application for Optical Character Recognition (OCR) using the OpenAI Vision API (e.g. GPT-3.5-turbo with vision capabilities).
+A Flask-based web application for Optical Character Recognition (OCR) using the OpenAI Vision API (e.g. GPT-4o with vision capabilities).
 Supports image uploads (PNG, JPG, JPEG, GIF, WebP), camera capture, and multi-page PDF processing.
-Displays live logs and extracts **only** the text.
+Displays live logs in a dedicated panel and extracts **only** the text.
 Provides export to Excel, CSV, and Word formats.

 ---